 It’s a skill of learning to use yourself in a simple, easy manner; essentially a new experience of thinking and moving.
 Learning how not to interfere in your general coordination will allow you to regain a well-organised and integrated body, ease of movement, easier breathing, and natural poise in all activities and acts of living.

 Alexander Technique is something you apply in daily life.
 It’s a little bit of self-knowledge about how you hold and carry yourself, and how to do so better.
+The uniqueness of Alexander Technique is that we use our skilled hands to help you identify habits which interfere in easeful coordination and wellbeing and to encourage long-standing change.

 “Change involves carrying out an activity against the habit of life” FM Alexander